maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 Major rewrite of the PRT and CASText systems, focus on performance and limitations of the previous systems.

 * PRTs are now true `if`-statements in the CAS and issue #150 is now handled.
 * Markdown is now a supportted format and value injections into it will get correctly escaped.
+Use triple slashes for math-mode...
 * CASText2 is the new CASText-system and it supports mixed formats and provides new blocks for declaring formats.
 * There are now means of including external code and CASText fragments from an URL.
 * Inline CASText is now a feature, it will become relevant in the future as a way for constructing complex MCQ-labels in the future input-system.
 * The number of CAS-evaluation sessions has been cut down significantly.
 Conversely, the amount of things happening in a single CAS-session has grown significantly.
 This may affect your Maxima load and the size of the CAS-cache.
 You may need to retune your operation if you have fine tuned it based on those details.

+TODO: List of long lasting issues dealt with, that might need to be notified/closed, note that some of these have connecting issues:
+ #702, #671, #581, #492, #420, #150

 ## Version 4.3.9